Robert Black (serial killer): Adolescence

 Black was placed in a mixed-sex children's home on the outskirts of Falkirk.
 Here he regularly exposed himself to girls, and on one occasion, he forcibly removed the underwear of a girl.
 As a result, he was sent to Red House Care Home, a high-discipline, all-male establishment in Musselburgh where he was listed as Boy Number 28.
-At this location, Black was sexually abused by a male staff member for three years; typically by being forced to perform fellatio.
-During this time, he studied at Musselburgh Grammar School, developing an interest in football and swimming.
-Other students recall him as taciturn, with few friends.
+Black was sexually abused by a male staff member there for three years; typically by being forced to perform fellatio.
+During this time, he attended Musselburgh Grammar School, developing an interest in football and swimming.
+Other students recalled him as taciturn, with few friends.

 In 1963, Black left the Red House Care Home.
 With assistance from child welfare agencies, he moved to another boys' home in Greenock and obtained a job as a butcher's delivery boy.
-He later said that he had fondled thirty to forty young girls while making deliveries if, upon calling at the house, he discovered young girls were alone in the premises.
+He later said that he had fondled thirty to forty young girls while making deliveries if, upon calling at the house, he discovered young girls who were alone.
 None of these incidents seem to have been reported.

-First conviction
+First convictions

 On a summer evening in 1963, Black encountered a seven-year-old girl playing alone in a local park; he lured the child to a deserted air-raid shelter on the pretext of showing her some kittens.
 There he held the girl by the throat until she lost consciousness, then masturbated over her body.
 The following day, Black was arrested and charged with lewd and libidinous behaviour.
 A psychiatric examination suggested the incident was an isolated one, and that Black was not in need of treatment; as a result he was admonished for the offence.

 Shortly after, Black moved to Grangemouth, where he lodged with an elderly couple and worked for a builders' supply company.
 He began dating a young woman he met at a local youth club.
 This was his only known girlfriend, and they dated for several months.
 According to Black, he had asked this woman to marry him, and was devastated when she abruptly ended their relationship, in part due to his unusual sexual demands.

 In 1966, Black's landlords discovered he had molested their nine-year-old granddaughter whenever she visited their household.
 They evicted him but did not inform police, wanting to spare their granddaughter further trauma.
 Black lost his job soon after, and he returned to Kinlochleven, where he lodged with a married couple who had a six-year-old daughter.